Mosharrafa/Threat-Hunt-Investigation-Rocky-Clinic-OpenEMR-Breach-Full-Attack-Chain-Reconstruction/README.md

 ## Step 13 — Identify Trusted Automation Abuse

-**What I was looking for:** an existing operational script that already ran repeatedly without interactive logons — something the attacker could ride for staging instead of creating new, obvious automation.
+**What I was looking for:** an existing operational script that already ran repeatedly without interactive logons,something the attacker could ride for staging instead of creating new, obvious automation.

+Attackers often prefer trusted automation paths because they blend into normal administrative or service-account activity.
+A backup script is especially interesting because it may already have access to useful files, predictable execution patterns, and service-account permissions.

 Discovery query: